Urinary Incontinence (UI)

 People who have experienced pregnancy are more likely to experience UI.
 This is because being pregnant always involves changes to a person’s hormonal levels and an increase of pressure on their pelvic floor muscles as the developing fetus grows, which is likely to disrupt urinary function during the pregnancy as well as afterwards.

 Giving birth itself, particularly vaginally, can alter the position of the pelvic floor muscles that control the flow of urine from the bladder, further increasing the chances of developing UI after being pregnant.
-However, the hormonal changes and stress to the pelvic floor involved in pregnancy, are the primary causes of UI in females, rather than the actions involved in birth itself, so opting for a c-section will not significantly reduce a person’s likelihood of developing UI.
+However, the hormonal changes and stress to the pelvic floor involved in pregnancy, are the primary causes of UI in women, rather than the actions involved in birth itself.
+Therefore, opting for a c-section will not significantly reduce a person’s likelihood of developing UI.
 If you are concerned that you or a loved one may be developing UI, get a free symptom assessment with the Ada app.

 The prostate gland is located beneath the bladder, inside the male body, between the bladder and the penis and produces about 30% of the body’s ejaculation fluid.
 Problems which affect the prostate and may be associated with UI, include: